-Scotland is blessed with over 40 country park sites across the country, and we’ve handpicked a small selection of some of the best, all of which have cracking views to soak up during your visit.
+Scotland is blessed with over 40 country park sites across the country, many of which are easily accessible from our cities.
+We’ve handpicked a small selection of some of the best, all of which have cracking views to soak up during your visit.
 Read on to find out more and share your own experiences.

 John Muir Country Park, East Lothian